Cholmes24/JID-0338/README.md

     * CSV exporter no longer crashes the application.

-    * If the user assigns a point to one competitor and no points to the other competitor, the page correctly refreshes.<br/><br/>
+    * If the user assigns a point to one competitor and no points to the other competitor, the page correctly refreshes.

+    * Tokens are now correctly checked before allowing user to change score.<br/><br/>